 by Benjamin Smolder

-A week after the close of our 2020 production of Le Nozze di Figaro, we received word that the University was shutting down due to COVID-19.
-As we realized the significance of this pandemic, we began planning for a project that continue to facilitate the training of singers in a non-conventional format.
+A week after the close of the 2020 production of Le Nozze di Figaro, we received word that the University shut down due to COVID-19.
+In realizing the significance of this event, we began planning for a project that would facilitate the training of singers in a less traditional format.
+Thus began a journey that would demand the acquisition of new skills, flexibility, and unrelenting persistence.
 Over the next few months, a careful plan for a film project was developed that would require the acquisition of new skills, flexibility, patience, and unrelenting persistence.

-In March, I began the process of searching for a work that would lend itself to experiment, that could be recorded remotely, and that would speak to this unusual time in our history.
-Hydrogen Jukebox by Philip Glass provided the perfect vehicle.
-This work was the result of a fascinating collaboration between avant-garde composer Philip Glass and Beat Poet Allen Ginsberg after a chance meeting at St. Mark’s bookstore in New York in 1988.
+In early March, I began the process of searching for a work that would adapt well to the medium of film, that could be recorded remotely, and that would speak to this unusual time in our history.
+Hydrogen Jukebox by Philip Glass provided the perfect vehicle for this new venture and we received rights to film and stream the work from Dunvagen Publishers.
+Hydrogen Jukebox is the result of a fascinating collaboration between avant-garde composer Philip Glass and Beat Poet Allen Ginsberg after a chance meeting at St. Mark’s bookstore in New York in 1988.
 Glass invited Ginsberg to join him in a performance to benefit veterans of the Vietnam war.
 At the performance, Ginsberg read his anti-war poem Wichita Vortex Sutra while Glass improvised at the piano.
-This began the collaboration that would result in Hydrogen Jukebox.
+This began a collaboration that would result in the Chamber Opera Hydrogen Jukebox that was premiered at the Spoleto Festival in 1990.
 In the work, they envisioned a theatrical portrait of America.
-Ginsberg selected poems that range in content from highly personal poems to his reflection on social issues including social protest, violence, environmental destruction, drugs, endless war, and sexual identity.
+Ginsberg selected poems for the work that address societal topics such as social protest, violence, environmental destruction, drugs, endless war, and sexual identity.

 Concept and Soundtrack